Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s worth noting that not all types of RAID provide resiliency.
+It’s worth noting that not all types of RAID provide resiliency against data loss.
 You can also configure RAID to split (instead of replicate) data across multiple drives.
 This boosts read/write speeds by allowing data to be read at twice, triple, or quadruple speed as the drives are accessed in parallel.

 While this configuration doesn’t safeguard you against drive failures, it was once the only way to achieve faster speeds on hard drives.
 These days, however, flash storage devices like SSDs have become increasingly affordable, making this configuration a little less practical.

 How does RAID storage work?
 Software vs. hardware RAID